w3c/w3c-api/README.md

-# W3C Web API
+# W3C API

-!!!!**This repository is not yet public as we are working on it but will be made public shortly.**!!!!

-The goal of this project is provide a JSON API to access W3C data.

-The API is intended to be public and read-only.

-**Disclaimer: The API is currently under development and is not yet stable.
+**Disclaimer: The W3C API is currently under development and is not yet stable.
 It is subject to change at any time without prior notice.
 Use it at your own risk.**

+The goal of this project is provide a JSON API to access W3C data.

+The W3C API is intended to be public and read-only.

 ## API documentation

-The API is documented at [https://w3c.github.io/w3c-api/](https://w3c.github.io/w3c-api/) and the details about the different routes are available at [https://api-test.w3.org/doc](https://api-test.w3.org/doc)
+The W3C API is documented at [https://w3c.github.io/w3c-api/](https://w3c.github.io/w3c-api/) and the details about the different routes are available at [https://api-test.w3.org/doc](https://api-test.w3.org/doc)

 ## JavaScript library